Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Any of these.
 - [x] Amazon EBS.

-### in the Amazon RDS Oracle DB engine, the Database Diagnostic Pack and the Database Tuning Pack are only available with [...].
+### In the Amazon RDS Oracle DB engine, the Database Diagnostic Pack and the Database Tuning Pack are only available with [...].

 - [ ] Oracle Standard Edition.
 - [ ] Oracle Express Edition.